 Core Facilities & Services

 State-of-the-art facilities are pivotal to world-class research scholarship.
-Facility growth has been instrumental in establishing our strength as a doctoral research college and university.
 Together, our core facilities and service centers advance research for faculty, students, and regional collaborators.
 We invite your engagement.
+For classroom support facilities, see Engineering Computer Labs and Teaching Consoles.

 Core facilities support a range of services, including research.
 Locations: (1) the Environmental Research Building (ERB), (2) Harry Morrison Civil Engineering (HML), (3) Charles P. Ruch Engineering (RUCH), (4) Micron Engineering Center (MEC), and (5) Micron Center for Materials Research (MCMR).
 We also use the Yanke Family Research Park (YFRB) along the Boise River, the campus Multipurpose Classroom building (MPCB), and City Center Plaza (CCP) and the U.S. Bank Building, both in downtown Boise.
 Directions: Search by building code or name at the Campus Map.